Piotr Indyk: Awards and honors

 In 2000, Indyk was awarded the Best Student Paper Award at the Symposium on Foundations of Computer Science (FOCS).
 In 2002 he received the Career Award from the National Science Foundation, and in 2003 he received a Packard Fellowship from the Packard Foundation and a Sloan Fellowship from the Alfred P. Sloan Foundation.
 He was a co-winner of the 2012 Paris Kanellakis Award from the Association for Computing Machinery for his work on locality-sensitive hashing.
 In 2012 his work co-developing the sparse Fourier transform was named by MIT Technology Review as one of the top 10 "breakthrough technologies" of the year.
 In 2013, he was named a Simons Investigator by the Simons Foundation.
 In 2015, he was named a Fellow of the Association for Computing Machinery for "contributions to high-dimensional geometric computing, streaming/sketching algorithms, and the Sparse Fourier Transform".
 He was elected to the American Academy of Arts and Sciences in 2023.
 He was elected to the National Academy of Sciences in 2024.

-Personal life

-Indyk is married to fellow computer scientist Dina Katabi, also a professor at MIT.
+He was elected to the National Academy of Engineering in 2026.